joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/05/28/opinion/letters/coronavirus-trump-religion.html?searchResultPosition=7

 **Boston Marathon Canceled for the First Time**\
-`The Boston Marathon, which was initially postponed from April 20 to Sept.
-14, has been canceled for the first time in the race’s 124 year history.`\
+`The race, which had been postponed to Sept.
+14 from April 20, was canceled on Thursday for the first time in its 124-year history.`\
 https://nytimes.com/2020/05/28/sports/boston-marathon-canceled.html?searchResultPosition=8

 **‘Ramy’ and the New American Muslims of TV**\